3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 potential previous implementations of Computer Vision systems in 3D scene processing and reproduction.
 I enjoy researching the field of computer vision and hope to write an original implementation for this project alongside Mark.

-I have always been enthralled with the game development process and I am excited to have a chance to contribute.
+I have always been enthralled by the game development process and I am excited to have a chance to contribute.
 My career plans are still an open book at this point in my life and I feel that this project could even open a door to future game development positions.
 Consisting of both computer vision systems and game development methodologies, this project combines two fields that I am passionate about.

 # Specifications